Elam Ministries equips the Iranian church with Bibles and resources that will accelerate growth and discipleship.

 - How can I deal with temptation?

 As the church grows, so does the need for good literature to answer people’s questions and challenge them to faithful discipleship.
 To meet this need, Elam has published more than 200 Christian books in Persian (browse our Persian literature bookshop).
-We also distribute quality teaching content (videos, articles and other resources) though social media and on our 'Kalameh' Persian language website.
+We also distribute quality teaching content (videos, articles and other resources) through social media and on our 'Kalameh' Persian language website.
 Our team is continuously working on producing the best resources for the Iranian church.